Loading...

 No. OECD Guidelines state that loss-making comparables "should not however be rejected on the sole basis that they suffer losses" ().
 Each loss-making comparable should be investigated, not reflexively eliminated.
 If the loss arose from normal business risks or market conditions relevant to the tested transaction, you may retain it.
 If it arose from factors that don't affect the tested party, exclude it.
 The decision should be case-by-case, not a blanket rule.

 Three or more consecutive loss-making years is a common practitioner heuristic that raises serious concern.
-This threshold is explicitly anchored in German guidance (where GAufzV documentation rules are triggered after 3+ consecutive loss years), and aligns with the expectation that start-up losses shouldn't exceed ~3 years.
-However, the OECD does not set a specific numeric cutoff—it requires further investigation, not automatic exclusion at any number.
+In Germany, the formal GAufzV documentation trigger is more than three consecutive fiscal years (i.e., 4+), though three years is already treated as a red flag in practice.
+The OECD does not set a specific numeric cutoff—it requires further investigation, not automatic exclusion at any number.
 One or two loss years may be acceptable if explained; three or more usually indicates exclusion unless the tested party has a similar multi-year loss pattern.

 Yes—this is exactly when you might need to.
 If your tested party has losses, including comparables that also suffered losses (from the same economic conditions) can support the argument that the tested loss is arm's length.
 However, ensure the comparables' losses stem from similar causes as the tested party's.
 Document the parallels carefully.